-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of LoP as at March 31, 2019 and the results of its operations, the change in its net debt and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Library as at March 31, 2020, and its results of operations, its accumulated surplus and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of LoP in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the "Auditors' Responsibilities for the Audit of the Financial Statements" section of our auditors' report.

+We are independent of the Library in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.